PabloL2003/Forked-AV-Mace_Engine-Spaghetti/README.md

 ## Additional comments
 - Dropping a .fbx will create a gameobject.
-- Dropping a .png or .dds with a selectet gameobject will apply the texture or replace the old one.
+- Dropping a .png or .dds with a selected gameobject will apply the texture or replace the old one.

 ## Improvements
 - We are working on improving the loading of different fbx
-- Taxture manager
+- Texture manager